mobanisto/pinpit-gradle-plugin/README.md

 JVM-based archiving tools in a future release so that building Debian packages will become possible for all host systems.

-Assembling MSI installers uses the Wix toolchain and uses Wine to run that on a Linux host.
+Assembling MSI installers uses the Wix toolchain.
+On Windows, this runs natively and on Linux hosts, Wine is used to run it.
 For this to work, you need to have the current stable version of Wine installed (from the
 [WineHQ download page](https://wiki.winehq.org/Download), at the time of writing version 7.0.1).